RobStrover/php-design-pattern-recap/readme.md

 We can use an abstract method in our abstract class to force our sub classes to implement certain functionality that we cannot duplicate.

+## Strategy Pattern ##
+The strategy pattern defines a family of algorithms, encapsulates them and makes them interchangeable.

+1. Define a family of algorithms
+2. Encapsulate each member and make them interchangeable
+3. Use them in context

+This separates the context from the member.
+Meaning the member can changed easily.

+Code to the interface!